Gene Drive Strategies to Combat Malaria

 Introduction

 Malaria is a mosquito-borne infectious disease, instigating one of the leading causes of death afflicting over millions of people worldwide.
 The disease is mainly orientated in subtropical regions around the world and Africa being the most prevalent country to the disease of malaria due to high level of transmission (Plewes et al., 2019).
 The current possible antimalarial drugs can only ease the symptoms of the disease.
 Moreover, there is no direct eradication of the disease, which is currently available.
 Therefore, research and development of gene drive strategies are essential to control the eradication and transmission of this disease (Plewes et al., 2019).
+For those working on such research, seeking biology dissertation help can provide crucial support in navigating the complexities involved.
 The primary vector for malaria is the females Anopheles mosquito (sp.
 Anopheles gambiae, Anopheles arabiensis and Anopheles funestus) (Robert A, Holt et al., 2002; Staff et al., 1900).
 These mosquitos are anthropic organisms thus obtain their nourishment through blood meals.
 The life cycle of the mosquito is composed of four stages (Egg, Larvae, Pupa & Adult) and varies between 10 to 14 days (CDC, 2018).

 Whatsapp